 - Content (How well have you completed the task?
-Have you done what you were asked to do?) - Communicative Achievement (Is the writing appropriate for the task?
+Have you done what you were asked to do?) - ✓ Communicative Achievement (Is the writing appropriate for the task?
 For example, is the style right for a magazine article?
 Have you used the right register, for example formal or informal?) - ✓ Organisation (How is the piece of writing put together?
 Is it logical and ordered?) - Language (Do you use a good range of vocabulary and grammar?
 Are there any mistakes which would make it difficult for the reader to understand?)

-For both exam tasks, you receive marks from O to 5 for each of the four criteria.
+For both exam tasks, you receive marks from 0 to 5 for each of the four criteria.
 These scores are combined to calculate your final mark for the Writing paper.

-You can find a sample test and self-study lesson plans to practise writing for the exam on our website.
+You can find a sample test and self-study lesson plans.
+Both of these can help learners to prepare for the B2 First exam